emre-ekici2/FoodBuddy/README.md

-# FoodBuddy
+# FoodBuddyWIP

-Log your weight and meals for 2 weeks before using the calorie goal given to you for best results.
+Log your weight every morning.
+Log your calories every night when you are done eating.
+Do not change calorie consumption until 2-3 weeks have passed, then the calorie goal will be much more accurate.